UFC’s Tony Ferguson Accused Of Domestic Violence

 — CelebStarzNews (@CelebStarzNews) March 15, 2019

 There are several police documents that demonstrate some of the phone calls and odd statements Tony Ferguson made during the arguments, according to TMZ.
 On February 19, police were called to come to the couple’s Santa Ana home.
 During the call, a woman said Tony had been up for three straight days, was destroying the house, and kept claiming that somebody had set a computer chip inside of his leg.
-Somebody else who was also at the house when police came told police that Tony was claiming a person was inside of the house’s walls.
+Somebody else who was also at the house when police came told authorities that Tony was claiming a person was inside of the house’s walls.

 Another incident occurred on February 16, and the police were also called to the couple’s home on that date.
 Cristina told police that Tony believed he was throwing Holy Water at her.
 There were other phone calls and other similar, strange claims made by Tony during those times.
 Although the police have gone to the house at least five times since the start of the year, Tony was never arrested, and his wife believed he was unwell and needed medical attention.